knpuniversity/javascript/knpu/ep3-webpack/first-webpack.md

 ***TIP
 This tutorial uses Webpack v3, so please double check that you install that version.
 If you do want to use Webpack 4 or higher, we've done our best to add tips throughout the tutorial to help you.
-If you're install Webpack 4 (or higher), you also need to install `webpack-cli`:
+If you're installing Webpack 4 (or higher), you also need to install `webpack-cli`:

 ```terminal
 yarn add webpack webpack-cli --dev